 This article was first published Feb.
 5, 2008.
 It has been updated.

 Rich Greifner has learned to love flaxseed oil, volatility, and the bomb.
 Rich does not own shares of any company mentioned in this article.
-The Motley Fool owns shares of Best Buy.
-Best Buy is a Motley Fool Stock Advisor and an Inside Value selection.
-Apollo Group is an Inside Value pick.
+Ritchie Bros. is a Motley Fool Hidden Gems recommendation.
+Vulcan Materials is a Motley Fool Inside Value selection.
+Turkcell is a recommendation of both Motley Fool Global Gains and Motley Fool Income Investor.
+Motley Fool Options recommended a covered call strategy on GameStop.
 The Fool has a disclosure policy.